Shimanti/Shimanti/README.md

 <p align="left"> <a href="https://twitter.com/shimantig" target="blank"><img src="https://img.shields.io/twitter/follow/shimantig?logo=twitter&style=for-the-badge" alt="shimantig" /></a> </p>

 - 🌱 I used to work in Finance, with StartUps, as well as big companies.
-I am now building my own **Apps**
+I am now building my own **Apps**.

-- 🤝 I wrote Python scripts to webscrapw my computer for music.
+- 🤝 I wrote Python scripts to webscrape my computer for music.

-- 🔭 I’m working on everything except **a Blood Pressure Application**.
-I wanted to develop an app, but my blood pressure improved with walking.
-I encourage everyone to walk, if possible
+- 🔭 I’m working on **a Blood Pressure Application**.

 - 👨‍💻 My current goal is to **learn and learn**